Skip to Content

 Call Our Accomplished Minneapolis Firm

 At Brockton D. Hunter P.A., we have assisted several people with sealing their criminal records, helping them move on with their lives after a criminal offense.
 Brock Hunter was a crucial factor in the effort to reform Minnesota expungement law.
-Along with being a criminal defense attorney, he served as the Legislative Chair for the Minnesota Association of Criminal Defense Lawyer.
+Along with being a criminal defense attorney, he served as the Legislative Chair for the Minnesota Association of Criminal Defense Lawyers.

 For help seeking a second chance, contact us at (612) 979-1112 to speak with our Minneapolis expungement lawyers.